 Sensitive children do get tested by school bullies, and it’s harder to not let that damage your self-image when you’re so young, especially if your parents are also bullies and have already done a number on your self-esteem.
 But for an adult, most people will admire emotional openness and vulnerability or at least respect it–as long as they also know you respect and love yourself.
 People can sense when you’re comfortable in your own skin and narcs will stay far away, because they’re only attracted to codependent types who are unsure of themselves or their place in the world.

 Watch this video to know the strengths of a highly sensitive person:

 Being highly sensitive: a curse or a blessing?

 A sensitive person who hates herself will tend to act in ways that attract mean people and bullies to them.
 They are unsure of themselves, fearful, easily depressed or discouraged, easily hurt, easily frustrated, paranoid, hypervigilant, and insecure.
 They are afraid of everything, and like ravenous wolves, narcissists can smell their fear.
+So, highly sensitive people always get bullied.
 They see this–not the underlying sensitivity–as weakness, and they will horn in on such a person for narcissistic supply or bullying because they’re an easy mark who will be too afraid to call them out on their abuse.